phillipecardenuto/Syscall/README.md

 ### ERRORS:
 0 - the min value is greater and equal than the end value, the begin value is less than zero or the end value is greater than 1,000,000

+### Warning:
+Do not use this function in infinite loop expecting random values.
+The function returns pseudo-random values if called isolated.